Features, pricing, ratings, and pros and cons, compared head to head.

-TBV (Trust but Verify) is a free software composition analysis tool.
-Chainguard Libraries is a commercial software composition analysis tool by Chainguard.
-Compare features, ratings, integrations, and community reviews side by side to find the best software composition analysis fit for your security stack.
+Chainguard Libraries is a commercial software supply chain security tool by Chainguard.
+TBV (Trust but Verify) is a free software supply chain security tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best software supply chain security fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: